redhat-developer/app-services-sdk-java/packages/connector-management-sdk/README.md

 ## Recommendation

 It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.
+However, the instances of the api clients created from the `ApiClient` are thread-safe and can be re-used.

 ## Author